 The chorus effect sometimes gets a bad rap; people associate it with over-indulgent '80s guitar sounds and tend to steer well clear.
-Use it subtly however, and it can be a surprisingly versatile mix tool.
-Below we give you a few ideas of how to incorporate it into your mix.
+However, using it subtly and it can become a surprisingly versatile mixing tool.
+In this article, we offer a few ideas of how to incorporate chorus into your mix.

-As above, the key word here is 'subtle'!
-Just a touch of chorus can add a little polish and richness to a dull sound, perhaps an organ, some synth stings or an acoustic guitar.
+As above, the keyword here is 'subtle'!
+Just a touch of chorus can add a little polish and richness to a dull sound, perhaps an organ, some synth strings, or an acoustic guitar.
 The busier your mix, the more chorus you can get away with without it being obvious; if your mix is sparse, you should be very careful with this effect.
-You don`t generally want your instruments to sound `chorusy`, you just want to add a little shine to them.
-Experiment with settings but a good starting point would be with a modulation depth of around 10%, a mod rate of between 0.1 and 10Hz, very low feedback and a delay time between 20 and 80ms.
-Your wet level can be set anywhere between 20 and 70%, depending on how busy your mix is.